derekmueller/irlib/doc/doc_utilities.rst

 -  ``h5_dumpmeta.py`` : generate caches to speed up data access and do some more metadata

-Once this has been been completed the data is ready to be used in IcePick2.py, which will be elaborated on in the next chapter.
+Once this has been been completed the data is ready to be used for Ice Thickness Determination.

 Data management